shubham-pampattiwar/design-scratch-pad/datamover-design.md

       name: <secret_name>
 ```

-4. DataMover Flag: This will a Velero install flag, if this is flag is set to true then Velero will be installed with the DataMover Plugin.
+4. DataMover Flag: This will be a Velero install flag, if this is flag is set to true then Velero will be installed with the DataMover Plugin.

 5. DataMover Plugin: This is the plugin which will get installed when DataMover Flag is set to true.
 This plugin's duty would be to create DataMoverBackup(DMB) CR.
 This
 plugin would lookup for the PVCs present in the user namespace and will create a DMB CR for every PVC.
 This Plugin is also responsible for creating DataMoverRestore(DMR) CR for each DMB CR encountered during restore.